List of alien races in Marvel Comics: Tribbitites in other media

 The Tribbitites appear in the Hulk and the Agents of S.M.A.S.H. episode "Monsters No More".
-They are seen attacking Earth only to be repelled by the Agents of S.M.A.S.H. and the Fantastic Four.

 Tribunals

 The Tribunals are beings of sentient energy that can take on whatever physical form they desire.
 They possess untold psionic energy-manipulative abilities, and are even capable of moving objects through time.
 The Tribunals once summoned the original Defenders before them in order to persuade them to permanently disband.
 First seen in The Defenders #124 (October 1983).

 Troyjans

 The Troyjans are a race of warlords who conquered galaxies.
 Arm'Cheddon is a Troyjan who commands the squadron of conquerors.
 First seen in Incredible Hulk (vol. 2) #413 (January 1994).

 Tsiln

 The Tsiln are a race of semi-reptilian anthropoids with both reptilian and mammalian characteristics (reminiscent of cynodonts), with orange to gray scaled skin, and average 300' in height.
 They come from the planet Broi, second from the sun in the Wyllys star system in the Milky Way galaxy.
 Gog is a Tsiln.
 First seen in The Amazing Spider-Man #103 (December 1971).